-Communication and Soft Skills for Professional Athletes w/ Dr. Tywanna Smith
+Communication In Sports w/ Dr. Tywanna Smith

 Know yourself, your strengths, your gifts and talents, and find a way to apply those things so that it won't just make room for you.